 Avaya IP Office 500

-The Avaya IP Office series of business phones are designed for small to medium-sized companies.
-The outstanding feature that distinguishes the Avaya IP Office 500 product from others is its 128 part video and audio conferencing capability with video softphones and conference recording.
+The Avaya IP Office series s are designed with the needs of small to medium-sized companies clearly in mind.
+The outstanding feature that distinguishes the Avaya IP Office 500 product from the others on our list is its 128 part video and audio conferencing feature that comes with full video softphone and conference recording.

-The system, compatible with Avaya and Nortel phones, is also highly flexible and can be scaled in accordance with the needs of an expanding business.
-The Avaya IP Office 500 can be used as either a traditional phone system or by utilizing VoIP.
+The system, compatible with Avaya and Nortel phones, is also highly customizable and can be scaled with the needs of an expanding business.
+Like the FVC series, the Avaya IP Office 500 can be used as either a traditional phone system or by utilizing VoIP.
 The Avaya system can use digital, analog, IP and SIP in any combination, and unlike the FortiVoice and Cisco systems, voicemail is free.

-Cisco Unified Communications 300 Series
+Cisco 300 Series

 Cisco UC 320W- FXO-K9